Updated On : August 24, 2023

-The point made above is to be given attention.
+Negative Marking can always affect your performance in your exam if you have not dealt with it strategically.
 It should be kept in mind while appearing for exams that you must go through the paper in the starting itself and then decide which questions are related to the topics you are thorough with and try and attempt them first hand.

 It has a positive psychological impact on you as it slowly and steadily helps in building up confidence during the examination.
 It also helps in building up the courage to attempt the Questions Asked in the Judiciary Exam.

 This technique of attempting exams is called Brain Warming.
 It means you warm up your brain in a positive manner by finding those topic-related questions with which you are pretty familiar.

 This is so because initially, the brain is quite active and fresh, which would help you answer questions with surety.